nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

 requirements.txt
 ```

-after checking the _requirements.txt_ file we know that the code needs:
+After checking the _requirements.txt_ file we know that the code needs:

 * torch
 * syft

-I've googled what that meant and found PySyft GitHub page.
-I needed an environment to confirm the bug and to test my exploit (assuming that I was goint to be able to write it...)
+I googled what that meant and found the `PySyft` GitHub page.
+I needed an environment to confirm the bug and to test my exploit (assuming that I was going to be able to write it...)

 Setting up the environment
 --------------------------

-1) Download Pysyft from git
+1) Download `Pysyft` from git

 ```
 git clone https://github.com/OpenMined/PySyft
 ```

-2) Create a virtual environment (Python3) and install dependencies from folder PySyft/pip-dep/requirements.txt
+2) Create a `virtual environment` (Python3) and install dependencies from the folder `PySyft/pip-dep/requirements.txt`

 ```
 virtualenv pysyft --python=python3